kalash-kala/DSA-material/README.md

 # DSA-material
-This repository consists of all the DSA implementations I hav done so far
+This repository consists of all the DSA implementations I have done so far